unahouExosite/docs/portals/README.md

 Keep-Alive: timeout=2
 ```

-#### Get user portal
+#### Get user Portal

 `GET /api/portals/v1/users/{user-id}/portals/{portal-id}`

-Get a portal's information owned by a user
+Get information on a Portal owned by a user.

 ##### Permissions

-One of the following:

-* User can get his own portal.
+* User can get his own Portal.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request